Circuit theory

 2. The equivalent resistance is the sum of the resistances of the individual elements

-It is very important to notice that determining whether the elements are connected in series depends on whether the same current flows through them, which will be more visible in the examples.
+It is very important to note that the key to determining whether the elements are connected in series is to establish whether the same current flows through them; this will be more evident in the examples

 If the elements are connected in parallel: